michaelgibson/heka-stream-aggregator/README.md

 ===========
 This is a filter that can be used for aggregating multiple payloads into a single message.
 It accepts an encoder option that will be used prior to aggregating each payload.
-Each payload is separated by the delimitter config value.
+Each payload is separated by the delimiter config value.

 Config: